flatironinstitute/CaImAn/CONTRIBUTING.md

 * [GitHub skillbuilding](https://skills.github.com/)
 * [Scipy git resources](https://docs.scipy.org/doc/scipy/dev/gitwash/gitwash.html#using-git)

-Again, if you want to contribute and find any of the above bits confusing, please reach out at [Gitter](https://app.gitter.im/#/room/#agiovann_Constrained_NMF:gitter.im).
+Again, if you want to contribute and find any of the above bits confusing, please reach out.
 We are here to help.